— Git — 7 min read

 Thank you for reading this to the end 🙌 .
 If you enjoyed it and learned something new, support me by clicking the share button below to reach more people and/or give me a follow on Twitter where we can catch up.
 I am sharing some other tips, articles, and things I learn there.

-If you don't like the article, please leave a comment below or write me a DM with feedback what you don't like so I can improve and provide better content in the future 💪.
+If you didn't like the article or you have an idea for improvement, please reach out to me on Twitter and drop me a DM with feedback so I can improve and provide better content in the future 💪.